apolinario/WikiColorize/README.md

 2. Checks if the WikiMedia file is an image (there is audio, PDF and other file formats that do not matter for this application there) - if not, go back to step 1
 3. Checks if it is black and white using `Pillow` to check if the image is monochrome - if not, go back to step 1
 4. (Optional Step) Tries to identify if the monochrome image looks like a scanned document using `pytesseract` OCR, if it does, go back to step 1.
 This step is here because if `Tesseract` doesn't recognize the image as a document, it is more likely that it is a photo
-5. Saves the photo and inputs it to [Algorithmia Colorization API](https://demos.algorithmia.com/colorize-photos/ "Algorithmia Colorization Demo API"), that uses Deep Learning to try to guess the right colors for a B&W image (you can see how this colorization works [here](http://richzhang.github.io/colorization/ "Colorful Image Colorization"), and returns the colorized photo
+5. Saves the photo and inputs it to [Algorithmia Colorization API](https://demos.algorithmia.com/colorize-photos/ "Algorithmia Colorization Demo API"), that uses Deep Learning to try to guess the right colors for a B&W image (you can see how this colorization works in a technical level [here](http://richzhang.github.io/colorization/ "Colorful Image Colorization")), and returns the colorized photo
 6. Tweets the colorized photo (with metadata and the URL)

 ### Limitations